macrocks/Architect-Documentation/docs/APIDesigning.md

 ```

 ### Library
-library fragment is a reusable component that allows you to define and organize multiple types, traits, resource types, and other reusable elements in a single place.
-This helps in maintaining consistency and reducing redundancy across your API specifications.
+library fragment is a reusable component that allows you to define and organize multiple types, traits, resource types,security-schemes and other reusable elements in a single place.
+This helps in maintaining consistency and reducing redundancy across your API specifications. (documentation and examples are not part of this section)
 How to Use RAML Library Fragments
 Create a Library Fragment: Define the reusable elements in a library fragment file.
 Include the Library in Your API Specification: Use the uses keyword to include the library in your main RAML file.